 South Florida Naloxone and Harm Reduction

-In Florida, there are 15.8 opioid overdoses for every 100,000 people, a rate higher than many other states.2 In 2018, more than 2/3 of the state’s overdose deaths involved opioids.2 To curb the tide of opioid-related deaths across the state, naloxone is becoming increasingly available.
+In Florida, there are 15.8 opioid overdoses for every 100,000 people, a rate higher than many other states.2 To curb the tide of opioid-related deaths across the state, naloxone is becoming increasingly available.
 We’ll show you how to find it and discuss how to use it effectively to help prevent a person from dying after experiencing an opioid overdose.